Linaro/lava/doc/v2/lava_test_shell.rst

   jobs directly in the job submission YAML, and vice versa.

-* `destination` (optional) is the directory in which the git repository given in `url` should be cloned, to override normal git behaviour.
+* `destination` (optional) is the directory in which the git repository given in `url` should be cloned, to override normal git behavior.

 * `branch` (optional) is the branch within the git repository given in `url` that should be checked out after cloning.